SamsungSLAV/festral/README.md

 ### Test cases description

-Tests are described by YAML files used by `Weles` but extended with templates syntax (see examles at `Examples/*.yml`) and Festral Test Case Language (FTCL) which syntax is described below.
+Tests are described by YAML files used by `Weles` but extended with templates syntax and Festral Test Case Language (FTCL) which syntax is described below (see examles at `Examples/*.ftc`).

 #### YAML templates